romaintailhurat/insee-docs/rome-tech-stack.md

 [Redux](http://redux.js.org/docs/introduction/) is an implementation of the Flux patterns, which provides an architectural framework for managing app state in a scalable fashion.

+## Communication

+The backends will mainly support HTTP / REST types of communication, the client will then use the [Fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) (using a [polyfill](https://github.com/github/fetch) when necessary).

+However, some ajustment could be made, for example using Relay with a GraphQL backend, or Stardog.js with Stardog.

 ## Tests

 ### Mocha